Zielonyy3/Zielonyy3.github.io/README.md

 # ZTM-APP
-Is jsut app showing location of buses in Gdańsk
+It`s just wesbite showing location of buses in Gdańsk
 ## Just download